julian-klode/lingolang/docs/basics.md

 * $\overline{I}$ - exclusive identity - no other capability has identity access to the object
 * $O$ - ownership

-Exclusive read and write do not imply their non-exclusive counter parts, allowing to create absolutely read-only object ($R\overline{W}$).
+Exclusive read and write do not imply their non-exclusive counter parts; for example, an object $R\overline{W}$ prevents others from writing, but cannot write itself - it is essentially a read-only object.
 Permissions also must be asserted: Other capabilities can have their conflicting access rights stripped at run-time.
-Asserting the permissions of an unowned object strips away incompatible permissions from other unowned objects, but asserting on an owned object strips away all incompatible permissions elsewhere.
+Asserting the exclusive permissions of an unowned capability strips away incompatible permissions from other unowned capabilities, but asserting on an owned capability strips away all incompatible permissions on all other capabilities
+- so for example, if there are two capabilities $A$ and $B$ for the location $x$, both with $R\overline{W}$, asserting the permissions one one will strip away the permission from the other.
 If not asserted, exclusive permissions mean nothing: There could be multiple capabilities with exclusive reads for the same object in the program.

-They provide a small-step evaluation of a tiny language which operates on a _store_ which maps addresses and (object, field) pairs to capabilities.
-It's not entirely clear if this was intended, but this approach has a somewhat serious drawback:
+They provide small-step semantics of a tiny language which operates on a _store_ which maps addresses and (object, field) pairs to capabilities.
+One thing follows from that approach:

-Given four objects `a`, `b`, `x`, `y`, with `a`, `b` having fields `x` referencing `x`, and `x` having a field referencing `y`, the capability for `a.x.y` and `b.x.y` have to be the same:
+Given four objects `a`, `b`, `x`, `y`, with `a`, `b` each having a field `x` referencing `x`, and `x` having a field referencing `y`, the capability for `a.x.y` and `b.x.y` have to be the same:

 * Evaluating `a.x.y`:
     1. $(A, X) \rightarrow (X, \text{permissions for } X \text{ in } A)$